-In January 2017, the Board hired Hugessen Consulting Inc., an independent third party executive compensation consultant, to review the senior executive and director compensation programs of the Corporation.
-This review included senior executive and director benchmarking analysis, as well as an assessment of executive incentive design practices.
-The Compensation Committee considered the analysis of Hugessen Consulting Inc. in determining the amount and form of senior officer and director compensation for 2017.
+In January 2017, the Board engaged Hugessen Consulting Inc. (the "Compensation Consultant"), an independent third party executive compensation consultant, to review the senior executive and director compensation programs of the Corporation.
+The engagement of the Compensation Consultant included a review of the current senior officer and director compensation philosophy in relation to comparative organizations, as well as an assessment of executive incentive design practices.
+The Compensation Committee considered the analysis of the Compensation Consultant in determining the amount and form of senior officer and director compensation for 2017.
+The Compensation Committee did not engage a third party executive compensation consultant in respect of the 2018 Financial Year.